msurov/aruco-dataset-generator/readme.md

 }
 ```

-All the coordinates are given in world coordinate system frame with basis vectors x,y,z directed to Right Forward Down (FRD convention).
+All the coordinates are given in world coordinate system frame with basis vectors `(x,y,z)`directed to Right Down Forward (RDF convention).